Rate Plans and Rate Plan Charges

 2. Click Pricing Portal in the Products section.

-4. Click on the applicable Price Model Item (product or BOM Item).
+4. Select the applicable Price Model or Price Agreement.

-If the desired product is not listed, refer to Add a Price Model Item for instructions.
+If the desired product is not listed, refer to Add a Product for instructions.

 • To add non-Rate Plan Charges, click Add Charges - OR - select Add Charges from the Actions drop-down.